 Day 3: Visit the Baga Gazryn Chuluu Rock Formations

-We got to Baga Gazryn Chuluu – rock formations worshipped by locals who make pilgrimages here partly because it is said that Ghengis Khan camped here – before journeying to the Gobi Desert.
+We got to Baga Gazryn Chuluu – rock formations worshipped by locals who make pilgrimages here partly because legend states that Ghengis Khan camped here – before journeying to the Gobi Desert.

 Day 4: Sleep at a Ger Camp in the Gobi Desert

-Today was the day we were supposed to get to our first ger camp but after approximately 30 kilometres we encountered a huge ditch of water on the road resulting in us having to drain the water by hand and build a road and a dam for most of the afternoon to help us get across.
-Although this sounds horrendous it actually created a great sense of camaraderie and ultimately a huge sense of achievement.
-Afterwards, we got to camp on a high point of the Gobi Desert instead near to the town of Tsogoovi.
+The plan was to get to our first ger camp, but after approximately 30 kilometres we encountered a considerable ditch of water on the road.
+It resulted in us having to drain the water by hand and build a road and a dam for most of the afternoon to help us get across.
+Although this sounds horrendous, it created a great sense of camaraderie and ultimately, a massive sense of achievement.
+We got to camp on a high point of the Gobi Desert instead near to the town of Tsogoovi.

 Day 5: Dalanzagad to Gobi Discovery Ger Camp

 We began our journey without a hitch to the ger Camp called Gobi Discovery stopping at the town of Dalanzagad on the way.
-Mongolian towns are typically very small and compact settlements which are fairly large in size but without the ruin of a city like Ulaanbaatar.
+Mongolian towns are typically tiny and compact settlements which are reasonably large but without the ruin of a city like Ulaanbaatar.

 Day 6: Hiking in Yolin Am – Mongolia’s Ice Valley

-We hiked in Yolin Am, a beautiful canyon in the Gobi which is also an ice valley, and which hosts a huge glacier all year round.
-The hike was spectacular but, unfortunately for us, little of the glacier remained although we had lots of fun playing with what little ice there was regardless.
+We hiked in Yolin Am, a beautiful canyon in the Gobi which is also an ice valley, and which hosts a colossal glacier all year round.
+The hike was spectacular but, unfortunately for us, little of the iceberg remained although we had lots of fun playing with what little ice there was regardless.

 Day 7: A Trip to the Gobi Desert Khongoryn Els Sand Dunes

-Lots of sandy riverbed crossings eventually leading us to ger camp number two, Khongoryn Els Ger Camp, where just by opening your ger door you were greeted with a breathtaking view of the Gobi and the Khongoryn Els sand dunes, which I later climbed, drank beer on and ran down.
+There were lots of sandy riverbed crossings that eventually lead us to our second Ger camp, Khongoryn Els Ger Camp.
+Here, you only have to open your ger door to be greeted with a breathtaking view of the Gobi and the Khongoryn Els Sand Dunes, which I later climbed, drank beer on and ran down.
 That was after a camel ride, of course.

 Day 8: Visiting the Bayanzag Flaming Cliffs

-Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, like a Mongolian version of the Grand Canyon, but smaller, where lots of dinosaur fossils and eggs were found.
-A great backdrop for bush camping.
+Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, which are a Mongolian version of the Grand Canyon, but smaller.
+It’s a significant site where lots of dinosaur fossils and eggs were uncovered and which is also a stunning backdrop for bush camping.

 Day 9: Seeing Ongii Monastery and Driving to Arvaikhee

 When the communists invaded Mongolia in the 1930s (known as the Purges), nearly all Monasteries were destroyed.
-Ongii Monastery was one of them and we visited the ruins here before driving to Arvaikheer where heavy rain forced us into a hotel for the night (cue a huge whoop of joy).
-At times, random bad weather makes bush camping in Mongolia impossible so be prepared for a budget recount.
+Ongii Monastery was one of them, and we visited the ruins here before driving to Arvaikheer where heavy rain forced us into a hotel for the night.
+At times, random bad weather makes bush camping in Mongolia impossible, so it is essential to prepare for a budget recount at any given time.

 Day 10: Stuck in Mongolia

 We began our journey to the third ger camp but got badly bogged around midday after the truck had to swerve slightly, of course, to miss a drunk driver who came in our path (sadly a lot of people drink and drive here).
-It took over five hours to get out, with the help of a small local tractor, and during that time a few of us who remained to help with the truck (a few were rescued by local jeeps) lost our minds.
+It took over five hours to get out, with the help of a small local tractor, and during that time a few of us who remained to help with the truck (local jeeps rescued a few) lost our minds.
 It was a hilarious few hours that would have made an excellent documentary and which is probably how a Lord of the Flies scenario starts.

-The roads were not hard enough for the truck to continue, especially with all the hills.
-After setting up tents and cooking dinner two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
+The roads were not hard and stable enough for the truck to continue, especially with all the hills.
+After setting up tents and cooking dinner, two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
 It was a scary ride in the dark, where we stopped at the driver’s backyard and where a small boy jumped into the hold of the van for the rest of the journey.
-We decided to name this poor hostage Wilfred.

 Day 11: Hiking in Orkhon Valley